GGS-creator/Timed-Tunes/README.md

 The reason SD card is used to play music is because an alternate source of power supply can be used to power the Arduino and the music will be played without the computer being connected to the board.
+There is a simple verson of this project where tunes can be played without the SD card reader, but the tunes are simple.